BedrockStreaming/tech.bedrockstreaming.com/_posts/2019-05-27-react-europe.md

 We were waiting for it at M6, the new `yarn` release named `berry` offers almost everything we were missing in our favorite package manager.
 Indeed, by using `yarn` in _monorepo_ mode for our front projects, we were confronted with several problems that had to be overcome with in-house tools.
 Example here with our[monorepo-dependencies-check] tool (https://github.com/M6Web/monorepo-dependencies-check) which is now becoming obsolete thanks to `Constraints`.

 We are also delighted with the functionality of Zero install.
-But what we expected most was about the _workspaces_.
+But what we expected the most was about the _workspaces_.
 We will finally have a management of the publication of these.

 Take a look at [this repository](https://github.com/yarnpkg/berry) for more information.